prashantgupta24/firewalld-rest/README.md

 Also try SSH access into the server from another terminal.
 It should reject the attempt.

-### 3.5 Expose the REST server
+### 3.5 Expose the REST application

-The REST server can be exposed in a number of different ways, I have 2 examples on how it can be exposed:
+The REST application can be exposed in a number of different ways, I have 2 examples on how it can be exposed:

 1. Using a `NodePort` kubernetes service ([link](https://github.com/prashantgupta24/firewalld-rest/blob/master/k8s/svc-nodeport.yaml))
 2. Using `ingress` along with a kubernetes service ([link](https://github.com/prashantgupta24/firewalld-rest/blob/master/k8s/ingress.yaml))